BASED ON POLICY NUMBER AND TITLE:

 SBTCE POLICY 8-2-105 COMPENSATION FOR TEMPORARY (ADJUNCT) FACULTY

 PURPOSE: To define the process for employment of adjunct faculty.

-Temporary Employee – a full-time or part-time employee who does not occupy an FTE position, whose employment is not to exceed one year, and who is not a covered employee.
+Adjunct faculty is a temporary employee – a full-time or part-time employee who does not occupy an FTE position, whose employment is not to exceed one year, and who is not a covered employee.
 S.C.
 Ann.
 8-17-320.
 Under no circumstances will a temporary employee who has worked twelve (12) consecutive months continue working unless there has been a break in service of no less than fifteen (15) calendar days.